-The Great Lakes are home to a sizeable commercial fishery for diverse species such as Lake Whitefish, Yellow Perch, Walleye and Lake Trout.
+The Great Lakes are home to sizeable commercial fisheries for diverse species such as Lake Whitefish, Yellow Perch, Walleye and Lake Trout.
+Our region also has a growing aquaculture industry and is a center for fish processing.
 In most cases, only the fillets of these fish are eaten by people, while the remaining 60% of the fish is relegated to inexpensive animal feed or discarded.
 Recognizing the need to prevent waste and promote the sustainable use of these fish, the Great Lakes St. Lawrence Governors and Premiers (GSGP) initiated the 100% Great Lakes Fish campaign.